-Branson is known for world-class live shows.
-With an amazing lineup of special performances and themed shows, a Christmas show in Branson is unlike any others.
+Branson is known for world-class live music shows.
+With an amazing lineup of special performances and themed shows, a Christmas show in Branson is unlike any other.

 Christmas light displays can be found all throughout the Branson area.
 Driving tours such as Let There Be Lights!, Branson's Lights of Joy and Trail of Lights are sure to brighten your trip.
 During the Christmas season, visitors can even experience light displays while walking down the Branson Landing.
 Silver Dollar City is home to the largest Christmas light display in this area during An Old Time Christmas.
 With Christmas in Midtown, you can find around 6.5 million lights across the park.Drive Through Light Displays